Las Vegas F1 General Admission: Tickets, Guide, Tips & Info

 General Admission tickets for the Vegas F1 race are sold as ‘standing room only’.

 This means there’s no trackside seating area provided for GA ticket holders and also that you won’t be allowed bring your own folding chairs or stools.
+However, as the info below shows, there are viewing bleachers in these zones which are first-come first-served.

 The official map shows one Standing Room Only area on the inside of Turn 6.

-However in reality there’s actually three raised platforms on the inside of Turn 6, plus a ground-level standing area in front of granstand SG8 that runs from Turn 5 to Turn 6, as below:
+However in reality there’s actually three raised bleacher viewing platforms on the inside of Turn 6, plus a ground-level standing area in front of granstand SG8 that runs from Turn 5 to Turn 6, as below:

 The views from these different spots aren’t particularly great.
 Even on the back row of the platforms it’s not very easy to see over the barriers.
 And when you do the cars only appear for a brief moment.